I have been lucky to hatch a small number of angulate, aka bowsprit, tortoises (Chersina angulata). Here are pictures of some babies.

 Angulate tortoise babies of various ages, colors, and patterns.
 Interestingly, these are all from the same parents.
 Babies get darker and more colorful as they grow.

 Comparison of angulate tortoise (left) and golden Greek tortoise (right) hatchlings.
-The angulate baby already displays the dark, triangular pattern on his marginal scutes.
+They actually look quite similar, but the angulate baby already displays the dark, triangular pattern on his marginal scutes.
 The golden Greek baby has a more yellow colored shell and skin.

 My newly hatched angulate babies spend their first few days in a warm incubator nursery.
 Once their bellies are healed, I move them to a baby tub.

 In the evening, I turn off the basking bulb.
-On a rare occasion during an unusually cold winter night, I may place a low wattage CHE above the damp sphagnum moss.
-Most nights, I use no night heat at all because the temperature in my tortoise room usually stays above 68-70 °F even in the winter.
+In the past, I did place on a low wattage CHE above the damp sphagnum moss during the coldest winter nights, but nowadays I use no night heat at all.
+The temperature in my tortoise room usually stays above 68-70 °F in the winter.

-Some keepers raise their angulate babies in warm, humid vivariums and have reported good success with that method.
+Some keepers raise their angulate babies in warm, humid vivariums (enclosed reptile cages, closed chambers) and have reported good success with that method.
 It may be worth a try if you have trouble with humidity.

 Newly hatched angulate babies will spend their first few days in a warm incubator nursery.
 This one's a Hovabator.